Brouilles/hosting/README.md

 This repository acts as a a template to get up and running with [Plausible Analytics](https://github.com/plausible/analytics).

+## For Windows
+It's a small fork for Windows.
+Change the volumes path with yours.
+No volume path for postgres because crash on Windows.

 ### How to use

 Find instructions on how to run Plausible Analytics Self Hosted [in our docs](https://docs.plausible.io/self-hosting).